-647 commissioner as defendant and shall be filed within 30 days of the issuance of the decision

-648 by the senior hearing officer.
+647 commissioner as defendant and shall be filed within 30 days of the issuance of the decision 648 by the senior hearing officer.
 649 (c) This appeal shall first be reviewed by the judge upon the record.
-At the judge's

-650 discretion, a de novo hearing may be held on the decision.
-The filing of the appeal shall

-651 not stay DCS's decision.

-652 (d) Where the sentencing judge does not act on the appeal within 30 days of the date of the

-653 filing of the appeal, DCS's decision shall be affirmed by operation of law.
+At the judge's 650 discretion, a de novo hearing may be held on the decision.
+The filing of the appeal shall 651 not stay DCS's decision.
+652 (d) Where the sentencing judge does not act on the appeal within 30 days of the date of the 653 filing of the appeal, DCS's decision shall be affirmed by operation of law.
 654 42-3-117.

-655 Nothing contained in this article shall be construed as repealing any power given to any

-656 court of this state to place offenders on probation or to provide conditions of supervision

-657 for offenders.
+655 Nothing contained in this article shall be construed as repealing any power given to any 656 court of this state to place offenders on probation or to provide conditions of supervision 657 for offenders.
 658 42-3-118.

-659 This article shall only apply in judicial circuits where DCS has allocated certified hearing
+659 This article shall only apply in judicial circuits where DCS has allocated certified hearing 660 officers.

-660 officers.

 661 42-3-119.
 662 This article shall be liberally construed so that its purposes may be achieved."

-002 This article shall be notiany construct so that its purposes may be achieved.

-663 PART II

-664 ADVISORY COUNCIL FOR PROBATION

-665 SECTION 2-1.

-666 Said title is further amended by repealing in its entirety Article 1 of Chapter 8, relating to the

-667 Advisory Council for Probation, and designating said article as reserved.

-(( 0 PART III

-668 669 COUNTY AND MUNICIPAL

-670 PROBATION ADVISORY COUNCIL

-670 671 SECTION 3-1.

-0/1 SECTION 5-1.

-672 (a) The General Assembly finds that:

-673 (1) The authorization for county and municipal probation offices and private probation

-674 services was enacted to provide cost savings to the state by using state probation services

-675 for felony offenders and utilizing county and municipal probation offices and private

-probation entities which contract with courts for the supervision of misdemeanor and county and city ordinance offenders;
+0 0 2 This will be and the first were to the first policy of the first week.
+663 PART II 664 ADVISORY COUNCIL FOR PROBATION 665 SECTION 2-1.
+666 Said title is further amended by repealing in its entirety Article 1 of Chapter 8, relating to the 667 Advisory Council for Probation, and designating said article as reserved.
+668 PART III 669 COUNTY AND MUNICIPAL 670 PROBATION ADVISORY COUNCIL 671 SECTION 3-1.
+672 (a) The General Assembly finds that: 673 (1) The authorization for county and municipal probation offices and private probation 674 services was enacted to provide cost savings to the state by using state probation services 675 for felony offenders and utilizing county and municipal probation offices and private probation entities which contract with courts for the supervision of misdemeanor and county and city ordinance offenders;